Working with McIntyre Law

 We also try to provide our clients a worry-free experience during the claims process.
 You’re retaining the services of an experienced attorney who has settled and/or litigated numerous Oklahoma motorcycle wreck claims.
 You shouldn’t have to worry or feel pressured by adjusters; that’s what you hire us to do.

-Can I file an Oklahoma motorcycle wreck lawsuit without legal representation?
+Can I file a motorcycle wreck lawsuit in Oklahoma without legal representation?

 You can; it’s your choice.
 For many people, the thought of paying for an attorney’s services after a motorcycle wreck may keep them from seeking help.
 However, you should know that studies show that, on average, people who settle their motorcycle wreck claims with the help of an experienced attorney typically receive larger settlements, even after fees for services have been deducted from the settlement amount.
-And at McIntyre Law, we work on a contingency fee basis, so you won’t pay a dime until our Oklahoma City motorcycle accident lawyers win compensation for you.
+And at McIntyre Law, we work on a contingency fee basis, so you won’t pay a dime until we win compensation for you.

 The only way to level the playing field against insurance adjusters, who are set on getting you to take less than what your claim is worth, is to retain the services of an experienced and aggressive Oklahoma motorcycle crash lawyer.

 What if the negligent driver doesn’t have insurance?

-What areas of Oklahoma do McIntyre’s motorcycle accident attorneys practice in?
+Where in Oklahoma do McIntyre’s motorcycle accident attorneys practice?

-The Oklahoma personal injury attorneys in our office routinely handle cases throughout the state of Oklahoma.
-Our client representation covers the entire state of Oklahoma, in cities such as:
+The Oklahoma personal injury attorneys in our office routinely handle cases throughout the entire state of Oklahoma, including the following cities:

 - Oklahoma City

 - Midwest City

 And in counties including Oklahoma County, Tulsa County, Payne County, Cleveland County, and McCurtain County.
 No matter where you are in the state of Oklahoma, our lawyers stand ready to help you.